learntocloud/learn-to-cloud/docs/Welcome.md

 ## How Long Will It Take To Complete?

 The guide has no set timeline, it's at your pace.
-If you want a study plan, [here is a 6 month study plan you can use that follows this guide](http://bootcamp.madebygps.com/)